 Lecturer AY-B, Civil & Environ Engineering

-- Or by appointment in my office ENG 153.
+- and Friday by appointment in ENG 153.

 - Master of Science, Hydrology and Water Resource, Massachusetts Institute Of Technology (MIT), 2000